 My Reference to the Hogwarts Floor Plan

 I come across this issue a lot in fan fiction, both when I am reading, or when I am making my own characters.
 Just how many skills can a character have before it's considered unrealistic.
-How many thing can he or she be interested be in before it the reader can't suspend their disbelief any longer.
+How many things can he or she be interested be in before the reader can't suspend their disbelief any longer.
 Oddly enough the threshold might be higher than most people think.

 So, while I can't walk on my hands anymore and my voice is now tragically out of tune and practice, I'm still a woman of many talents and hobbies.
-In fact I'm a very lazy person and I still managed to develop seven skills -eight if you count my insane reading addiction in high school-, a more ambitious and social person (I was a super recluse) might have probably racked up twice the amount of skills I did.
+In fact I'm a very lazy person and I still managed to develop seven skills -eight if you count my insane reading addiction in high school-.
+A more ambitious and social person (I was a super recluse) might have probably racked up twice the amount of skills I did.